 Once the proposal has been approved by the SHE scientific director, external PhD candidates are asked to sign a Letter of Acceptance and Agreement that stipulates the conditions of the PhD program.
-By signing this letter, external PhD candidates also state that they are familiar with and will commit to the 2018 Netherlands Code of Conduct for Research Integrity, the SHE Data Management Policy, and the Maastricht University Regulations for Obtaining the Doctoral Degree.
+By signing this letter, external PhD candidates also state that they are familiar with and will commit to the 2018 Netherlands Code of Conduct for Research Integrity, the SHE Data Management Policy, and the Maastricht University Doctoral Regulations.
 Internal candidates will receive these documents from the PhD coordinator in a welcome meeting.